plone/training/testing/testing_robot.rst

   Pause tests for 10 minutes and then continue
     Sleep  10 min

-Finally we could also pause the test execution and test keywords from console:
+Finally, we could also pause the test execution and test keywords using the console:

 .. code-block:: none